Abhivk-333/ServiceSphere/README.md

 # ServiceSphere
-connects customers with trained professionals for a wide range of home services.
+connects customers with trained professionals for a wide range of home services. making convinence as a part of life!